Hugo-Persson/portfolio/src/content/blog/adding-latex-resume-to-my-website/post.md

 ---
 title: My Resume as a PDF to My Website Using LaTeX and GitHub Actions
 description: >-
-  A step-by-step guide on how I used LaTeX to create my resume and automated its publication to my website as a PDF using GitHub Actions.
-This article outlines my workflow on macOS, from creating the resume to deploying it automatically.
+  A step-by-step guide on how I used LaTeX to create my resume and automated its publication to my website as a PDF using GitHub Actions
 pubDate: 2024-10-25
 tags:
   - latex